 DD & Willow here!
 You all know by now that Willow adores winter.
 She is the one who exclaims with glee every time the white stuff is falling and love to spread her love of winter with others whenever possible, or at the very least, annoy those around her who hate winter with her excitement.
+She was more than happy to take DD up Mount Tecumseh challenging winter hike!

 When we first met, our adventures were relegated to spring and summer, but in DD’s irrepressible, optimistic way, she wanted to play outside in winter too.
 Willow was skeptical and wasn’t sure that the Florida girl had what it took for cold, windy days on the mountainside, but DD has proved that she is a Mainer at heart time and time again.

-We were in Massachusetts for the AMC Summit with our friend Laura, and decided to head back through New Hampshire and tackle DD’s first winter 4000 footer up Tecumseh the following day.
+We were in Massachusetts for the AMC Summit with our friend Laura, and decided to head back through New Hampshire and tackle DD’s first winter 4000 footer up Mount Tecumseh the following day.
 We were able to convince our friend Jenny to join us as well since DD and Jenny had never met IRL – In real life for those of you not hip to the interwebs codes – We connected through Instagram!
-(PS Follow us – Willow DD Jenny + of course Love Maine Adventures
+(PS Follow us – Willow DD Jenny + of course Love Maine Adventures)

 The AMC (Appalachian Mountain Club) is a fantastic organization that supports the outdoors and oh so much more.
 The Annual Summit is a day long event, with over 20 speakers – it’s Choose Your Own Adventure style.
 The three of us took different sessions so we could maximize our learning and get the most out of the day.
-We’re hoping to go more in depth on that in a future post.

 Tecumseh is a great starter mountain for winter since it is sheltered, has relatively low mileage and for the fact that the trail is usually packed out – we didn’t need snowshoes, only Kahtoola microspikes.
 We arrived at Waterville Valley Ski Area shortly after 8:30 and hit the trailhead around 9.
 We parked in the lot with the rest of the skiers/hikers and then navigated our way over to the trailhead.
 The trail starts with moderate grades through open forests before crossing a stream and ascending steeply for several miles before evening out and skirting along the southern side of the mountain to the peak.